All Episodes

 Let me give you a couple of Rick Perry thoughts.

-Uh I was it hasn't really been so very, very long since I was here in the EIB plush fill-in chair.
+It hasn't really been so very, very long since I was here in the EIB plush fill-in chair.

-You know, let me let me edit that.
+You know, let me edit that.

-Some well, some things are decided, like when people drop out.
+Well, some things are decided, like when people drop out.

 But you know what?